Kodagrux/Markdownjs/README.md

 - The ability to switch from using default html tags (such as h1, h2, h3 for headers) to spantags with custom classes.
 - Two types of dividers, thin (---) and thick (===).
+- Relativly fast, the demo-file only takes about 10 ms on a 5 year old MacBook Pro.
+- Relativly small, only 6 Kb.

 ###Usage